Everyday is a happy day at White Spot but now there's even more to be happy about!

-VANCOUVER – June 1, 2017 - On Saturday June 3rd, come out and support the North Shore Rescue (NSR) and the Tim Jones Legacy fund by enjoying a burger at your favourite North Shore White Spot.
+VANCOUVER – July 3, 2018 - On Saturday July 7th, come out and support the North Shore Rescue (NSR) and the Tim Jones Legacy fund by enjoying a burger at your favourite North Shore White Spot.
 For every burger entrée sold from our special North Shore Rescue Burger Day menu at Park & Tilford, Lonsdale, Park Royal and Pemberton Plaza restaurants, a total of $1 will be donated to the Tim Jones Legacy Fund and NSR.
-In addition, 25 cents from the sale of every 20 oz Nat’s Pale Ale or Lager by Granville Island Brewing, will be included in the donation.
+In addition, $1 from the sale of every 20 oz Nat’s Lager or Lions Summer Ale by Granville Island Brewing, will be included in the donation.

 “We are so thankful for the generosity of the North Shore White Spot restaurants,” says NSR Team Leader, Mike Danks.
 “With special fundraising days like this one, our organization moves one step closer to fulfilling Tim’s dream.”

 “Tim Jones was a big supporter of our North Shore White Spot restaurants,” says White Spot Vice President of Marketing, Cathy Tostenson.
 “Tim and his team would often come for a meal after a rescue.
 His favourite meal was our Monty Mushroom burger!
 We are so thankful for the NSR and their tireless efforts to educate and raise awareness on how to safely enjoy our local mountains.”

 About North Shore Rescue